-As the most apparent structural difference in the embedded system part we did not model the event bus, which is used in the CoCoME for the communication between the subcomponents of the cash desk line on the one hand, and between those, the coordinator and external components on the other hand.
+As the most important deviation in the embedded system part we did not model the event bus component, which is used in the CoCoME for the communication between the subcomponents of the cash desk line on the one hand, and between those, the coordinator and external components on the other hand.
 Instead of a functional component, our approach provides explicit models of component communications and interactions using port and component behaviour specifications.
-For this reason, we consider the modelling of an event bus to be an implementation decision whose manifestation should be shown to be correct w.r.t. the behaviour specified in the design model.
+We consider the integration of an event bus to be an implementation decision where the implementation should guarantee that the specified communication structure of the design model is respected.

-The corresponding explicit modelling of the cash desk's internal interaction structure directly constitutes the internal topology of our composite component CashDesk (see Fig. 7) deviating from the cash desk's inner structure as shown in [11, Fig. 1.6].
+Explicit modelling of the cash desk's internal interaction structure constitutes the internal topology of our composite component CashDesk (see Fig. 7) deviating from the cash desk's inner structure as shown in [11, Fig. 1.6].
 During the modelling of the subcomponent's communication it soon became apparent that, in our approach, the most appropriate topology for the CashDesk is the one specified in Fig. 7.
 The central functionality of handling sales almost always requires the cash desk application to receive some signal or message respectively from an "input" component such as the cash box and to send a corresponding notification to an "output" component such as the cash desk GUI or the printer.